-Those involved in car accidents should take steps to preserve evidence at the scene.
+Those who are involved in car accidents should start by taking steps to preserve evidence at the scene.
 Of course, the first priority should be to seek medical attention if injured and contact the police.
-However, if possible you should take photos of the scene, including both cars from multiple angles and any skid marks.
+However, if possible, you should take photos of the scene, including both cars from multiple angles and any skid marks.
 Unless the circumstances or local law requires you to move your vehicle, leave your vehicle where it stopped after the accident so that law enforcement can examine the position of the vehicles.

 This guest post was contributed by Hardison & Cochran, a Raleigh, NC personal injury and car accident firm.
 For more information visit lawyersnc.com